There are several major risk factors that can lead to a nail gun injury including:

-Unintended nail discharges from double fires usually occurs when using contact triggers.
+Unintended nail discharges from double fires usually occurs when using contact firiing triggers.

 The Consumer Product Safety Commission (CPSC) found contact trigger nailers are susceptible to double firing.
 This occurs a lot when workers are trying to accurately place the nailer against the work piece.
 Researchers found a second unintended firing can happen faster than the user is able to react and release the trigger.